zachhardesty7/phinder/README.md

 # Phinder

-Mobile app proof-of-concept (PoC) that helps organizations and students on campus connect with each other.
+Mobile app proof-of-concept that helps organizations and students on campus connect with each other.

 ## Access Links

 Want to [view a live (simulated) demo][demo] with databases with dummy info?

-Want to [read a brief case study][case-study] about the project on my website?

 Want to [view the project on expo][expo-project]?

+COMING SOON: Want to [read a brief case study][case-study] about the project on my website?

-Want to [run the actual app][expo-import] within the expo app?
+COMING SOON: Want to [run the actual app][expo-import] within the expo app?
 (Android only)

 ## Showcase